raspberrypilearning/getting-started-with-guis/en/step_3.md

 from guizero import App, Text
 --- /code ---

-Each type of widget only needs to be added to the list once, and then you can use it as many times as you want on your GUI.
+Each type of widget only needs to be added to the list once, and then you can use it as many times as you like on your GUI.

 --- /task ---